 Massachusetts Microgrid Funding

 MassCEC named 14 microgrid projects that will receive grants of $75,000 each for microgrid feasibility studies.
-Climable is involved in 2 these.
+Climable is involved in 2 of these.
 As part of the Resilient Urban Neighborhood-Green Justice Coalition (RUN-GJC), Climable is working closely with local community members to bring climate change resilience to Chelsea and Chinatown in Boston.

 Climable Launch Party and Benefit Concert